 Pagham Cricket Club is a well-established and friendly club near Bognor Regis in West Sussex.
-We currently have two playing sides in the Sussex Cricket League on Saturdays, as well as three local sides representing the club on Sundays and midweek.
+We currently have two playing sides in the Sussex Cricket League on Saturdays, as well as Nonchalants side representing the club on Sundays.
 All these teams play against a wide variety of clubs in Sussex and Hampshire.

-There are also opportunities for youth players from ages 10 to 13 and beyond to enter cricket.
-Our youth team setup competes in the local Colts league and the Sussex Junior Cricket Festival held throughout July and August.
+There are also opportunities for youth players from ages 8 to 15 and beyond to enter cricket.
+Our youth team setup competes in the local Colts league in both softball and hardball together with the Sussex Junior Cricket Festival held throughout July and August school holidays.

 The Pagham wicket is widely acknowledged as one of the best in the local area.
 In the 1970s, Sussex County Cricket Club (S.C.C.C). held two First Class matches at the ground against Oxford University in 1976 and 1979, according to the Cricinfo website (www.espncricinfo.com).
 This makes our ground a member of an elite group of 340 grounds in the UK.